blueacro/ba-firmware-dualdoser/app/README.md

 ## Build Requirements

-One approach is to use [Rowley Crossworks for ARM](http://www.rowley.co.uk/arm/) to compile this code.
-It is not free software, but has been my favorite go-to ARM development tool for a decade and counting.

-*OR*

 Use the Makefile in the make subdirectory.
 With this approach, the code can be built using only open-source software.
 In Ubuntu-derived distributions, this is likely achieved with as little as:

 ```